Launch your business in 10 days!

 He uses Booking Koala to automate the whole booking process.
 Check it out, and let us know what you think!

-For instance, Thumbtack makes it easy to establish the rates house cleaners charge in a particular area.
+Thumbtack makes it easy to establish the rates house cleaners charge in a particular area.
+While you’re on Thumbtack, you might want to sign up to provide cleaning services.

 House cleaners benefit from offering discounts for routine cleaning in the following ways:

-5. Reduces churn: CB Insights says that subscription models change the customer retention dynamic from mostly churning to mostly retention.
+• Reduced churn: CB Insights says that subscription models change the customer retention dynamic from mostly churning to mostly retention.

-6. Increases lifetime value: The value of a customer increases consistently over time.
+• Increased lifetime value: The value of a customer increases consistently over time.

-7. Less marketing costs: Your cleaning company will be able to spend less on marketing when you have higher retention rates.
+• Lower marketing costs: Your cleaning company will be able to spend less on marketing when you have higher retention rates.

 Customers might want you to offer other services like appliance cleaning.
 Anticipate this and have easy ways to calculate cleaning cost estimates.
 Some of the most common add-ons are: